react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 ## New features

+### Navigations are now suspense compatible

+This navigation state updates are now compatible with [concurrent rendering](https://react.dev/blog/2022/03/29/react-v18#what-is-concurrent-react) and navigation actions are wrapped in [transitions](https://react.dev/reference/react/startTransition) when possible.

+Navigations using transitions:

+- **Can be interrupted** - users can navigate away without waiting for the re-render to complete.
+- **Avoid unwanted loading indicators** - if a navigation suspends, React can keep the currently shown UI visible instead of immediately replacing it with a fallback.
+- **Wait for pending actions** - React can wait for pending transition actions to complete before showing the new screen.

+User-initiated navigations using [`useNavigation`](use-navigation.md), [`useLinkProps`](use-link-props.md) or [`ref`](navigation-container.md#ref) always use transitions.
+Some navigations such as switching tabs in native tab navigators, the native back action in native stack, gesture-driven navigations, etc. don't use transitions.
+When writing a custom navigator, you can decide whether you use transitions for navigations initiated by your navigator.

 ### `createXScreen` let's you create screen config with proper types

 One of the limitations of the static config API is that the type of `route` object can't be inferred in screen callback, listeners callback etc. This made it difficult to use route params in these callbacks.